nevvkid/jekyll-gpx-converter/README.md

 This gem consists of three parts:

 * the converter itself
-* a GeoJSON filter
+* Liquid template filters
 * a monkey patch to Jekyll

 ### The converter

 This is the main feature of this gem that allows dropping in gpx files.
 It converts gpx file format into GeoJSON; something that the Leaflet map library can understand.

-### The GeoJSON filter
+### Liquid template filters

-Two filter methods are added for convenience:
+A few filter methods are added for convenience:

+* `geojson` parses GeoJSON string into a Ruby hash.
-* `geojson_linestring_length` extracts length information from a GeoJSON object or string.
+* `linestring_length` extracts length information from a GeoJSON object.
 It assumes that the length is present in properties hash.
+* `center` extracts geojson center location.
+It assumes that the information is present in properties hash.
+* `zoom` extracts desired zoom level.
+It assumes that the information is present in properties hash.
 * `humanize_distance` returns a human-friendly format of the distance.
 Currently it's hard coded to output the distance in kilometers.

 ### The monkey patch